skillrepos/copilot-testing/labs.md

  ![full entry](./images/ct56.png?raw=true "full entry")

 12. After executing this, you'll likely see lots of output, including example usage, code improvements, etc. But you can scan back up through the output to see the sections with explanations.
+If you want to specifically see some suggested improvements, you can also try a prompt such as *How can I improve #file:test_webscraper.py?*

  ![explanation](./images/new-web-scraper-test-explanation.png?raw=true "explanation")